ibm-cloudintegration/Think2020/lab-5280/LabGuide.md

 `docker run --name acetestserver -p 7600:7600 -p 7800:7800 -p 7843:7843 --env LICENSE=accept --env ACE_SERVER_NAME=TESTSERVER ibmcom/ace:latest`

+if you see an error that the container name is already in use, change the `--name` parameter to a new values e.g. `--name acetestserver2`

 Command will start ACE integration server running in local docker container.
 You should see the following messages: